jenfer/blockchain/README.md

-Download and install Anaconda so you can use Spyrder IDE
+Download and install Anaconda so you can use Spyder IDE
 ```
 https://anaconda.org/
 ```